Váli: Icelandic sources

-Gesta Danorum
+Danish sources

-Gesta Danorum by Saxo Grammaticus is a euhemerised account of the history of the kings of Denmark, but draws on other mythological stories and presents them in a historical context (i.e. presenting gods as human figures from the past).
+Gesta Danorum by Saxo Grammaticus is a 12th century euhemerised account in Latin of the history of the kings of Denmark, but draws on other mythological stories and presents them in a historical context (i.e. presenting gods as human figures from the past).
 In this story, after the death of Balder at the hands of Hother (the human king of Denmark and Sweden), Odin (a human sorcerer who was believed to be a god) enchants Rinda (a human princess of the Ruthenians) and fathers Boe or Bous on her.
 This crime leads Odin to be exiled by the other gods for nearly 10 years.
 When he returns, he seeks out Boe and encourages him to take revenge on Hother.
 Hother, foreseeing that he will die in the battle, passes the kingship on to his son Rorik.
 Hother meets Boe in battle and is killed, but Boe also dies of his wounds a day later.
 The Ruthenian army held a funeral for him and buried him in a barrow.

+The Annales Ryenses, a 13th century Latin chronicle that used Gesta Danorum as a source, briefly relates a similar story.
+In this version, the figure is known as Boyo, but he is not explicitly a son of Odin.
+Instead, Odin (as "Othen") is presented as a legendary king of Denmark, who died in Athens (as "Othens") and was succeeded by Balder.
+Balder was then killed and succeeded by Hothær.
+Boyo, described as a king of Sweden, then kills Hothær and becomes king of Denmark.
+Boyo leaves the throne of Denmark to his son Rørik (described in Gesta Danorum as Hother's son instead).